Vinhphu159874123/Vehicle-tracker/README.md

 - track age and displacement validation before counting
 - per-track cooldown
 - cross-track duplicate suppression in a short temporal-spatial window
+- re-arm gating, requiring a tracked object to move sufficiently far from the line before it can be counted again

+In operational terms, this design addresses common field issues such as repeated counting when a vehicle rotates near the boundary, fragmented tracks in crowded scenes, and short-term ID instability under occlusion.

 ## 3. System Architecture
 The pipeline is organized into the following modules: